 - Electron leak and loosely coupled respiration: Superoxide production by the ETS leads to a bypass of redox proton pumps and correspondingly lower P"/O2 ratio.
-This depends on the actual site of electron leak and the scavenging of hydrogen peroxide by cytochrome c, whereby electrons may re-enter the ETS with proton translocation by CIV. - Dyscoupled respiration: Mitochondrial injuries may lead to dyscoupling as a pathological or toxicological cause of uncoupled respiration.
+This depends on the actual site of electron leak and the scavenging of hydrogen peroxide by cytochrome c, whereby electrons may re-enter the ETS with proton translocation by CIV. - Loss of compartmental integrity and acoupled respiration: Electron transfer and catabolic O2 flux proceed without compartmental proton translocation in disrupted mitochondrial fragments.
+Such fragments are an artefact of mitochondrial isolation, and may not fully fuse to re-establish structurally intact mitochondria.
+Loss of mtIM integrity, therefore, is the cause of acoupled respiration, which is a nonvectorial dissipative process without control by the protonmotive force. - Dyscoupled respiration: Mitochondrial injuries may lead to dyscoupling as a pathological or toxicological cause of uncoupled respiration.
 Dyscoupling may involve any type of uncoupling mechanism, e.g., opening the mtPT pore.
-Dyscoupled respiration is distinguished from experimentally induced noncoupled respiration in the ET-state (Table 2). - Protonophore titration and noncoupled respiration: Protonophores are uncouplers which are titrated to obtain maximum noncoupled respiration as a measure of ET-capacity. - Loss of compartmental integrity and acoupled respiration: Electron transfer and catabolic O2 flux proceed without compartmental proton translocation in disrupted mitochondrial fragments.
-Such fragments are an artefact of mitochondrial isolation, and may not fully fuse to re-establish structurally intact mitochondria.
-Loss of mtIM integrity, therefore, is the cause of acoupled respiration, which is a nonvectorial dissipative process without control by the protonmotive force.
+Dyscoupled respiration is distinguished from the experimentally induced noncoupled respiration in the ET-state (Table 2).

 2.5.2.
-OXPHOS-state (Figure 5B): The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O_2 , respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ET-pathway state.
+OXPHOS-state (Figure 5B): The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ET-pathway state.
 Respiratory capacities at kinetically-saturating substrate concentrations provide reference values or upper limits of performance, aiming at the generation of data sets for comparative purposes.
 Physiological activities and effects of substrate kinetics can be evaluated relative to the OXPHOS-capacity.

-As discussed previously, 0.2 mM ADP does not kinetically-saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); greater [ADP] is required, particularly in permeabilized muscle fibres and cardiomyocytes, to overcome limitations by intracellular diffusion and by the reduced conductance of the mtOM (Jepihhina et al. 2011; Illaste et al. 2012; Simson et al. 2016), either through interaction with tubulin (Rostovtseva et al. 2008) or other intracellular structures (Birkedal et al. 2014).
-In addition, kinetically-saturating ADP concentrations need to be evaluated under different experimental conditions such as temperature (Lemieux et al. 2017) and with different animal models (Blier and Guderley 1993).
-In permeabilized muscle fibre bundles of high respiratory capacity, the apparent K_m for ADP increases up to 0.5 mM (Saks et al. 1998), consistent with experimental evidence that >90% kinetic saturation is reached only at >5 mM ADP (Pesta and Gnaiger 2012).
+As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); greater [ADP] is required, particularly in permeabilized muscle fibres and cardiomyocytes, to overcome limitations by intracellular diffusion and by the reduced conductance of the mtOM (Jepihhina et al. 2011; Illaste et al. 2012; Simson et al. 2016), either through interaction with tubulin (Rostovtseva et al. 2008) or other intracellular structures (Birkedal et al. 2014).
+In addition, saturating ADP concentrations need to be evaluated under different experimental conditions such as temperature (Lemieux et al. 2017) and with different animal models (Blier and Guderley, 1993).
+In permeabilized muscle fibre bundles of high respiratory capacity, the apparent K_m for ADP increases up to 0.5 mM (Saks et al. 1998), consistent with experimental evidence that >90% saturation is reached only at >5 mM ADP (Pesta and Gnaiger 2012).
 Similar ADP concentrations are also required for accurate determination of OXPHOS-capacity in human clinical cancer samples and permeabilized cells (Klepinin et al. 2016; Koit et al. 2017).
 2.5 to 5 mM ADP is sufficient to obtain the actual OXPHOS-capacity in many types of permeabilized tissue and cell preparations, but experimental validation is required in each specific case.